 - Define performance metrics for measurement, comparison, or evaluation of supply chain factors, such as product cost or quality.

-Supply Chain Managers with little to no experience tend to make between $53850 and $76530 while the more experienced ones make over $135930 per year.
+Supply Chain Managers with little to no experience tend to make between $52550 and $75460 while the more experienced ones can earn over $143230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Supply Chain Manager is to move to a higher paying state like DE.
-Right now, the highest paying states for Supply Chain Managers are DE, DC, NJ, CA and CO.
+One of the easiest ways to increase your salary as a Supply Chain Manager is to move to a higher paying state like DC.
+Right now, the highest paying states for Supply Chain Managers are DC, CA, NJ, CO and VA.

-3 other factors that can increase your salary as A Supply Chain Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Supply Chain Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Supply Chain Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Supply Chain Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons